andjsrk/create-curried/README.md

 Generates curried function that its parameters are ordered by order of method calls.

 #### To TypeScript Users
 The method takes single generic parameter `ResultFn` that will be used to do forced type cast for generated function, due to there is no way to handle generic parameters of a function in type level.
-`ResultFn` is type of given function by default.
+`ResultFn` is type of given function, by default.

 ## JavaScript
 ```js